 As landscape architecture trends continue to evolve with each passing year, professionals are tasked with deciphering which aspects are fleeting and which are here to stay.
 Outdoor living continues to emerge as a priority for both urban and suburban communities, but comfort also remains a top concern.
-Landscape architects from coast-to-coast are exploring unique ways of overcoming challenges, creating designs that address shifting community priorities and environmental demands.
-Here of some of the most prevalent landscape architecture trends being discussed by our clients and how tensile membrane structures are being applied.
+Landscape architects from coast-to-coast are exploring unique ways of overcoming challenges with designs that address shifting community priorities and environmental demands.
+Here of some of the most prevalent landscape architecture trends being discussed by our clients and the solutions they’ve uncovered with tensile membrane structures.

-Commercial outdoor spaces are no longer just providing a nice view from within office buildings.
-Advances in technology free employees from the confines of their desk, and many organizations are actively promoting the freedom to work wherever you feel comfortable.
+Commercial outdoor spaces are no longer only providing a nice view from within office buildings.
+Advances in technology free employees from the confines of their desk, and many organizations are actively promoting their employees’ freedom to work wherever they feel comfortable.
 This means more and more commercial properties need outdoor spaces that are built for living, working, and playing.
 Whether property users are working from the open-air seating area or simply enjoying down-time, they want quality outdoor experiences.

-Tension fabric structures, either PTFE-coated fiberglass or PVC membrane, help landscape architects highlight specific areas of a property, creating focal points that invite visitors into the space.
+Tension fabric structures – made with either PTFE-coated fiberglass or PVC membrane – help landscape architects highlight specific areas of a property, creating focal points that invite visitors into the space.
 From structures that make bold artistic statements to graceful ones that complement the natural setting, tensile membrane structures are designed to enhance the space with style.